Robert-Jahans/NFL-team-point-prediction/README.md

 Evaluation

-This project could be improved by
+This project could be improved by using more variables that differ from the data sets used such as penalties, time, previous game result (win/loss) and weather.
+Home and away splits should be used in future as well as predicting the number of points conceded and scored against specific teams based on their predictions.